makrai/notes/butt09-case-in-lfg.md

 # Introduction

 * The treatment of case  within LFG
-  * has been one of the central concerns since its inception in the late 1970s.
+  * has been one of the central concerns since its inception in the late 1970s
   * seminal book marking the emergence of LFG (Bresnan 1982) deal with case
     * Neidle on Russian, KP Mohanan with respect to Malayalam
-  * Linking Theory (known as Lexical Mapping Theory) evolved.
+  * Linking Theory (known as Lexical Mapping Theory) evolved
     * a sophisticated analysis of crosslinguistic case patterns
 * argument structure needed to be posited as an indep level of representation
   * recognized on the basis of argumentation by Rappaport (1983) that
   * very much unlike the assumptions of GB/MP (see Chapter 3)
   * analyses of case to be stated in terms of generalizations over argument-stru
-  * ie take both semantic and syntactic factors into account. organizatoin
+  * ie take both semantic and syntactic factors into account organizatoin
   2. some LFG basics
   3. the development of Linking Theory in section 3 and presents